Tiffany Roberts: International

 1999 FIFA Women's World Cup, she played in two matches helping the team win gold.

 Previously, Roberts represented the United States on the U-21 national team that won the 1997 Nordic Cup in Denmark and finished second at the 1998 Nordic Cup in the Netherlands.

 Coaching career

 Roberts began her coaching career as co-head coach of the women's soccer team at Virginia Commonwealth University along with her husband, former MLS player, Tim Sahaydak.
 She was then hired as head coach at the University of Central Florida on May 6, 2013, with Tim hired as an assistant.

+In January 2022, Roberts began working as an assistant coach for the United States women's national team under head coach Vlatko Andonovski.

 Head coaching record

 Sports administration career

 In 2011, Roberts traveled to Brazil on behalf of the United States Department of State to conduct soccer clinics with former national team member and teammate, Linda Hamilton.

 In June 2014, Roberts traveled to Brazil on behalf of the United States Department of State to participate in a Sports Envoy program with former U.S. national team member Cobi Jones.
 In July 2014, Roberts returned to Brazil as a member of the official White House delegation at the opening game of the FIFA World Cup in São Paulo, Brazil.